Understanding Group Therapy

 - A strong support system

-- Become comfortable in their own skin
+- Become comfortable in your own skin

-- Lots of activities focused on self-esteem and self-confidence building
+- Build self-esteem and self-confidence

 ***Space is limited to 6 participants.
 This ensures that each in the group can have a voice, gain skills, and build a meaningful experience.
 Group ages range from 12 to 18 years.

 Each week, 6 participants come together.
 As a group, we engage in therapeutic games that promote discussing the really bad moments and sharing the bright ones.
 As the therapist, I provide educational insight and therapy techniques that can be used at home, school and in life.
 The goal for each participant is to provide him/her with the skills needed to achieve their version of happiness.
 I understand that happiness is a broad term.
 For that reason, I find that the term itself allows Teens to search for what helps them get out of bed, smile, or laugh.
 This is a real group.
 With real-life experiences.